 So, let us take a look.

 1) The Reformation of the Macrocosm:

 Philosophy and scientific innovation had influenced these Christian thinkers.
 In their hands, astrology and astronomy could coexist.
 Alchemy and chemistry could coexist.
 Natural magic and natural science could coexist.
-The line between the antiquated past and distant future was blurred.
+The Renaissance blurred the line between the antiquated past and the distant future.
 Rosicrucianism started as a revitalization movement.
-These movements seek to breath new life into stagnant cultures through a fresh infusion of ideals from the past.
-In the case of the Rosicrucians, the goal was religious and social revitalization through an infusion of Cabalistic and Hermetic ideas from the past.
+These movements seek to breathe new life into stagnant cultures through a fresh infusion of ideas from the past.
+The goal of the Rosicrucians was religious and social revitalization via Cabalistic and Hermetic ideas from the past.

 Revitalization movements fall into the following categories:

 The Rosicrucian movement fell into all four of these categories.
 During their era some people believed that the End Times were at hand.
 Simon Studion had predicted the apocalypse in his Naometria (1592).
 And the Great Conjunction of 1623 was an auspicious omen.
 The Rosicrucians believed that it was at hand.
 But unlike the fanatical millenarians of our modern times it was believed that this religious and social calcination would herald the coming Golden Age that Paracelsus had prophesied.
 Famine and war would lead to renovation in the form of heaven on earth.